-All three honors programs offer participation in a unique fraternity of highly-motivated students and top-notch professors.
+All four honors programs offer participation in a unique fraternity of highly-motivated students and top-notch professors.
 The programs are challenging but the rewards great, and the amenities are designed to augment and support the stepped-up expectations.
 These include:

 A restricted-access suite of study, living, and kitchen spaces on the third floor of Alter Hall provides Honors students a place for quiet study, educational programs, and social gatherings.
 Many Honors classes are taught in the seminar rooms adjoining the Lounge.